Restored to its 1702 glory

-The Privy Garden at Hampton Court is one of the most accurately reconstructed gardens because so much was recorded about the original 1702 garden.
+The Privy Garden at Hampton Court is one of the most accurately reconstructed gardens because so much was recorded about the original in 1702.

-Unfortunately, William III died before it was completely finished which meant that all the gardeners and workmen were frightened of not being paid.
-This is why they submitted the fullest possible accounts of their work.
+William III died before the garden was completely finished, which meant all the gardeners and workmen were frightened of not being paid.
+They therefore submitted the fullest possible accounts of their work.